mxc-commons/znd-servicemanager/README.md

 Our motivation to do this comes out of our project portfolio management on one hand (we need a fast service manager for other projects), our commitment to Open Source and the power of sharing on the other hand, and from economical constraints: We are not strong or big enough to work on masses of libraries at the same time, so we have to be focussed (this on the third hand ;).

-For highly focussed development approaches (currently service manager is one out of just two for us) the approval process's speed of the parent project is too slow to enable continous work.
-We don't have the money to spend it on waiting.
-So this project is our way to be able to apply progress continously.
-If our quality assurance says go, we go.
-This project is kind of a pressure relief valve.
-We need it to be able to invest in this approach at all.
+This project is our way to be able to apply progress continously.
+If our quality assurance says go, we go and merge.

 Features / Goals
 ----------------